macder/wfv-validation/README.md

 The responsibility of form validation is filtering input as defined by a set of rules and constraints.
 Deciding how that data will be used and its path through the system is outside the scope of gatekeeping.

-Encoding should happen at the time when some context requires it, e.g output to external systems - database, API endpoint, etc. What use is `mysqli_real_escape_string` it rendered in a markup template?
+Encoding should happen at the time when some context requires it, e.g output to external systems - database, API endpoint, etc. What use is `mysqli_real_escape_string` when rendered in a markup template?
 Context dictates the encoding, validation filters.

 Manipulating data without context is not useful and introduces more problems than it's trying to solve.
 Remember [Magic Quotes](http://php.net/manual/en/security.magicquotes.php)?